 - 1. A written staff report should be prepared and submitted to agenda review in accordance with the agenda review procedure. - 2.
-Staff reports shall include a section reflecting review by the city attorney and city treasurer, as appropriate. - 3.
+Staff reports shall include a section reflecting review by the city attorney as appropriate.

 "Continued" items do not require a new report if there are no changes other than the agenda date.
 If there is any other change, a new report meeting all applicable requirements must be submitted.